Best Museums in London

 We had a plan for ensuring that we got the most out of the area and so we headed towards the V & A Museum a place we had wanted to see for years.

 From Chanel to Alexander McQueen and everything that came before and after these exhibits are absolutely a must see for the fashionphile.
-Room 40 contains the Fashion exhibits and they run chronologically around the room starting at 1750.
-From bustles to punk, the exhibit was outstanding and it was such a joy to stare at pannier dresses from the 1700’s and wonder how they maneuvered doorways to Malcolm McLaren’s punk look from the 70’s.
+Room 40 contains the Fashion exhibits and they run chronologically around the room starting in 1750.
+From bustles to punk, the exhibit was outstanding and it was such a joy to stare at pannier dresses from the 1700s and wonder how they manoeuvred doorways to Malcolm McLaren’s punk look from the ’70s.

-You can wander the museum for hours and take in exhibits from Islamic Middle East, sculpture from 1300 to 1600.
+You can wander the museum for hours and take in exhibits from the Islamic Middle East, sculpture from 1300 to 1600.
 In the centre of the Museum buildings is a Garden with a cafe, where you can sit and admire the architecture and enjoy a good cup of coffee before you head back into the galleries.

 South Kensington is home to some of the finest museums in the world and the majority are FREE, imagine it free access to some of the worlds greatest treasure.

 If you want to some other cool ideas for things to do in London check out Sanne’s article Things to do in London from Spend Life Traveling.